Pac-Dessert1436/Terminal-PAC-MAN-Game/README.md

 ## Getting Started

 ### Prerequisites
-- .NET Framework: Ensure you have the .NET Framework installed on your system.
+- **.NET SDK 8.0**: Ensure you have the .NET SDK 8.0 installed on your system (.NET Framework might be optional but is recommended).
-- VB.NET Compiler: You can use Visual Studio or any other VB.NET compiler to run this project.
+- **VB.NET Compiler**: You can use Visual Studio or any other VB.NET compiler to run this project.

 ### Installation
 - Clone the repository: